Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Experimental details

 \subsection{Datasets}

-CelebA \cite{liu2015faceattributes} contains 202,599 celebrity images.
+CelebA~\citep{liu2015faceattributes} contains 202,599 face images.
 We used the aligned-and-cropped version where faces are localized.
 Images are divided into a train set of size 162,770, a validation set of size 19,867, and a test set of size 19,962.
-First, the FPN network is finetuned on 30,000 CelebAHQ \cite{CelebAMask-HQ} images selected from CelebA.
+First, the FPN network is finetuned on 30,000 CelebAHQ~\citep{CelebAMask-HQ} images selected from CelebA.
 CelebAHQ images and pixel-wise labels are center-cropped (size=$160$) and resized to $256 \times 256$.
-After fine-tuning, DeepCluster PiCIE \cite{Cho_2021_CVPR} training is accomplished on train set images resized to $256 \times 256$ and validated on the validation set. $64 \times 64$ patches are cropped from segmentation and are bi-linearly-interpolated to $256 \times 256$.
-The part mask detector again produces $64 \times 64$ patch semantic masks.
-The $7$ semantic classes and their names are illustrated in Fig.\ref{fig:segclasses} on the left.
-During the test, we add corruption to half of the test images around $5$ facial part landmark locations (left eye, right eye, nose, left mouth, right mouth).
+After fine-tuning, PiCIE deep clustering technique~\citep{Cho_2021_CVPR} is trained on train set images resized to $256 \times 256$ and validated on the validation set. $64 \times 64$ patches are cropped from segmentation and are upsampled using bilinear interpolation to $256 \times 256$.
+The $7$ semantic classes and their names are illustrated on the left part of Figure~\ref{fig:segclasses}.
+During the test, the corruptions are generated around $5$ facial part landmark locations (left eye, right eye, nose, left mouth, right mouth) using a half of the randomly selected test images.

-SUN-RGBD \cite{song_2015_sunrgbd} contains 10335 RGB images and corresponding depth images, split into a train set of size 4785, a validation set of size 1000, and a test set of size 5050.
+SUN-RGBD~\citep{song_2015_sunrgbd} contains 10335 RGB images and corresponding depth images, split into a train set of size 4785, a validation set of size 1000, and a test set of size 5050.
 RGB and depth images are resized to $640 \times 480$ and normalized.
-The pre-trained RedNet \cite{jiang2018rednet} also produces $640 \times 480$ semantic masks.
+The pre-trained RedNet~\citep{jiang2018rednet} also produces $640 \times 480$ part semantic masks.
 From each segmentation, $160 \times 160$ and $80 \times 80$ patch semantic masks are cropped.
-The segmentation contains 37 semantic classes, but we merge them into 13 classes with the same mapping in \cite{HandaICRA2016}.
-The 13 semantic classes are shown in Fig.\ref{fig:segclasses} on the right.
-During the test, we add corruptions to image patches.
+The segmentation contains 37 semantic classes, but we merge them into 13 classes with the same mapping used in the work of \citet{HandaICRA2016}.
+The 13 semantic classes are shown on the right part of Figure~\ref{fig:segclasses}.
+During the test, we add corruptions to image patches using a half of the randomly selected test images.